CompuMasterGmbH/CompuMaster.ComInterop/README.md

 ## When you need this COM interop library
 1. COM interop often requires platform additional assemblies with platform dependency for Windows 32/64 bit
    * Microsoft Office development for Word/Excel/Powerpoint/etc. usualy requires you to add Microsoft's interop assemblies
    * Microsoft's interop assemblies often cause problems on client machines if there is another MS Office version installed than on the developer's machine
    * You just want to distribute your little small program to the clients regardless to their installed MS Office version
 2. COM interop is often implented wrongly, causing MS Word/Excel/... to stay as process until your application terminates
    * Usually the application closes successfully if **all** COM objects have been closed and finalized correctly
    * Unfortunately, the .NET garbage collector can't do it automatically while your application is running
    * there is the need for finalizing all COM objects on dispose
-3. .NET isn't able to call many methods/properties/fields on COM objects using LateBinding, e.g. `MsExcelAppViaCom.Quit()`
+3. After you created your COM instance e.g. with `CreateObject("Excel.Application")`, .NET isn't able to call many methods/properties/fields on COM objects using LateBinding, e.g. `MsExcelAppViaCom.Quit()`

 ## This nice assembly provides these features
 * Access to public fields/properties/methods/function using System.Reflection (which allows calling of `MsExcelAppViaCom.Quit()` again)